-For over 15 years I have been working as a graphic artist creating mostly websites.
-During the past few years I’ve gotten back into my own art as well.
+For over 15 years I have been working as a graphic designer creating mostly websites and logos.
+I enjoy working on my own personal art as well.

 I started painting during college because I needed a second emphasis to go with my graphic design degree.
 If you would have told me that I could have been any good at painting that first semester, I would have laughed in your face.
 Looking at the blank white canvas would send shivers up my spine.
 At one point, in Painting I, I remember having to go for a long walk because painting a self-portrait seemed impossible.

 Needless to say, once I got over the fear of failure, I fell in love with paint—especially painting with a palette knife.
 So far I’ve used both palette knives and brushes.
 I suppose kitchen utensils could be in my future!